riazhedayati/beautiful-jekyll/_posts/2017-06-23-personalised-markov-chains.md

 <div style="text-align:center"><img src ="/img/personalized-markov-chains/PMC2.png" /></div>

-Using our example above, cell [1,1] in our transition matrix is the probability that apples in a basket implies apples in the next basket.
-Cell [2,1] is the probability that bananas in a basket implies apples in the next basket.
-Finally, cell [1,3] is the probability that apples in a basket implies carrots in the next basket, and so forth.
+Using our example above, cell [2,1] in the transition matrix is the probability that bananas in a basket implies apples in the next basket.
+Similarly, cell [1,3] is the probability that apples in a basket implies carrots in the next basket, and so forth.

 <div style="text-align:center"><img src ="/img/personalized-markov-chains/PMC3.jpg" /></div>